GSA/FedRAMP-OllaLab-Lean/streamlit_app/app/simple_chat/1_project_description.md

   - Answer: the variable of this type was created from an LLM's answer.
 It should not contain an inquiry.
   - File: variables of this type was automatically created by crawlwing a user-specified local directory.
   - Web: the variable of this type was created from extracting content from a user-specified website.
-  - API: the variable of this type was created from extracting content from a user-specified API request.
 - **Prompt variable naming and renaming**
   - Namespace is used to make sure there is no collision in prompt variable names.
   - A user can manually set a custom namespace.
 In this case, few prompt variable files may share the same custom namespace.